For Country, for Nation tells Aboriginal and Torres Strait Islander stories of military service in times of war and peace.

-Second World War Galleries
+On display in the Second World War Galleries from 6 March 2015.

 Behind the front lines of the Somme, Vignacourt was a staging point, casualty clearing station and recreation area for troops.
 Captured on glass, printed into postcards and posted home, these photographs enabled Australian soldiers to maintain a fragile link with loved ones in Australia.